United States Senate Lobby Investigation Committee: Black chairmanship

 The committee's investigations made national news headlines several times, the first in mid-1935, as the committee launched a major probe into utility companies funding opposition to the Wheeler-Rayburn Act, a utility regulation bill pending before Congress.
 The committee alleged that the nation's major utility companies were conspiring to defeat the bill and ordered Western Union to turn over all telegrams sent on behalf of the company for the committee to investigate.
 After weeks of wrangling, which included the issuance of subpoenas and court injunctions, the committee obtained the telegrams and discovered that the utilities had spent over one million dollars to lobby for the bill's defeat.
 They also found money had been spent to send over five million fake letters and telegrams to senators, supposedly from concerned citizens, opposing the bill.
 The Wheeler-Rayburn bill passed shortly after the debacle, which quickly led to the collapse and the breakup of the nation's three largest utility companies.

 In 1936, the committee went a step further to prove that the same companies had improperly influenced Republicans in Congress.
-The committee subpoenaed telegrams sent by political opponents and their operatives, including the major Chicago law firm Winston, Straw, & Shaw.
+Critics of Black's lobbying committee in leading newspapers, such as the Washington Post and Chicago Tribune, described his investigative methods as both “inquisitorial” and “terroristic” and charged that his goal was to intimidate and silence anti-New Dealers.
+Most controversially, Black, with the full backing of the Roosevelt administration, persuaded the FCC to order Western Union and other telegraph companies to provide access to copies to several million telegrams sent during the period of February 1 to September 1, 1935.
+Committee and FCC staffers examined the telegrams at the rate of several thousand per day.
+The committee's goal was to uncover content that had bearing on lobbying, which it defined very broadly to include just about any political commentary.
+People who had their private telegrams examined included every member of Congress as well as leaders of anti-New Deal organizations including the major Chicago law firm Winston, Strawn, & Shaw.

 The firm launched legal action against the committee, claiming their Fourth Amendment Rights had been violated.
 They won their case in court and ended the committee's ability to issue mass subpoenas.
 William Randolph Hearst, a prominent and wealthy media magnate, began attacking the committee though his newspapers because of what he called their "reckless attacks on freedom."
 Minton led the effort to silence Hearst and delivered a speech attacking him for his support of the Republican Party.

 The committee also uncovered previously unrevealed links between the Farmers Independence Council of America, a group believed to be a nonpartisan opponent of President Roosevelt's efforts to reform agriculture, and the American Liberty League, which strongly opposed the New Deal.

 Minton chairmanship

-In 1937, Senator Black was appointed to the Supreme Court and left the Senate, and Minton secured his post as chair of the committee.
-He immediately began a full-scale investigation of the media conglomerate controlled by Frank E. Gannett.
-Minton accused Gannett of publishing Republican Party propaganda.
-For several weeks, Minton delivered speeches attacking Gannett in the Senate, and Gannett would respond in his newspapers.
-When Gannett accused Minton of creating a dictatorship and attempting to control the press, Minton responded by introducing legislation that would make it "illegal to publish information known to be false."
-Gannett and a large number of allies immediately began to attack Minton and the Democratic Party in newspapers and on radio and to claim that Minton was attacking the freedom of the press.
-Minton's allies in Congress asked him to withdraw the bill because of its political implications and he dropped the matter.